 The webhook should be enabled for the following events:

-- issue: created, updated, deleted
+issue: created, updated, deleted

 comments: created, updated, deleted

 Once the webhook is manually registered in JIRA the connection will work; but because user credentials do not belong to the JIRA administrator, you will not be able to see the webhook status in real-time.
 Instead, you will see the webhook status based on the last successful action.

-Creating the Elements Reference URL field
+OPTIONAL: Creating the Elements Reference field on JIRA side

 Enabling the project

-Once the setup is complete just enable the project.
+Once the setup is complete, just enable the project.
 You can enable/disable the project at any time you want.

 Warning: Disabling the project removes JIRA records from all stories that were already sent to JIRA.
+You cannot restore these.